Trui Hanoulle and Iris Heiremans about to enter Iran on their Yamaha XT 500’s in 1999

 Travelling to villages, towns and remote mountain areas, I track down, interview and photograph some of the world’s wayward women.
 A few are over a hundred years old, one is merely eleven.
 Some are local or international celebrities, others unknown housewives.
 Yet each and every one of them is a trailblazing role model, inspiring others to follow suit.

-Move she does, or Trailblazers as the book title might be, delves into a large array of ages, cultures, classes, backgrounds and all sorts of vehicles.
+Move she does, or Trailblazers as the book title will be, delves into a large array of ages, cultures, classes, backgrounds and all sorts of vehicles.

 Through stories and portraits, I aim to unearth a part of untold her.story, showcase the courage, power and ongoing struggles of these often unsung she.roes, to inspire next generations, and create more understanding, sisterhood and equity.
 And to provide more real life role models.